 Hi, I'm Austin Riba.

-I installed Linux on to my home computer in 6th grade and began web development shortly thereafter.
+My fascination with computers picked up steam when I installed Red Hat Linux 8 on my computer in middle school.
+Soon I will no longer on my current love of technology exist in tandem.
 I was excited by the possibility of being able to build something and share it with the world.
 I still get excited about that to this day.

 Software Development